 Around 1,000 senior-level organization leaders were surveyed in the 2018 Global Leadership Forecast.
 The data offers insight into the top concerns leaders have for the years to come.
 On this list were issues like, “slowing economic growth in emerging markets”, “labor relations”, and “global recession”.

 However, the top 2 concerns on this list were none of those.
 Instead, they were “develop ‘Next Gen’ leaders” and “failure to attract/retain top talent”.
 These were cited more than twice as frequently as other issues.
-So when all is said and done, leadership training across the board is not something you should ignore.
+So when all is said and done, the benefits of leadership training across the board are not something you should ignore.

 What do we mean by leadership training?

-Before we get into the tangible benefits, we should establish that leadership training is training developed for the purpose of teaching individuals the skills of a good leader.
-These skills include things like discipline, work ethic, vision, and the ability to inspire and motivate themselves and others.
+Before we get into the tangible benefits of leadership training, we should establish that it’s training developed for the purpose of teaching individuals the skills of a good leader.
+These skills include things like discipline, work ethic, vision, and the ability to inspire and motivate others and themselves.

 5 benefits of company-wide leadership training